 Largest Contentful Paint (LCP) – mark the time at which the largest text, video or image is visible from the time the user requests the URL.

 A Good Score determines how quickly the main content of a web page loads and is visible to users and should occur within 2.5 seconds from first-page loading.

 Cumulative Layout Shift (CLS) – measure the movement of visible elements within the viewport.

 A Good Score determines your user’s first impressions of your site’s interactivity and responsiveness and should maintain a 0.1 or less.
-It tracks how elements shift while a user is trying to interact with it and could be bad for the user experience.
+It tracks how elements shift while a user is trying to interact with it which could be bad for the user experience.

 First Input Delay (FID) – this is the time a user first interacts with a page to the time when the browser can process that interaction.
 (Click on a link, tap on a button, etc.)